stefan-misik/nix-rice/README.md

   -a          Add the file into the rice
   -p PARENT   In combination with -a adds a difference of the
-              file to the file in the configuration variant PARENT -v          Verbose mode
+              file to the file in the configuration variant PARENT -l DEST     In combination with -c link all undefined files in DEST to files in VARIANT
+  -d          Show diff of the files in the system to the specified
+              configuration variant to the
+  -v          Verbose mode

 If no files are listed after the last switch, the command will try